openedx/edx-platform/doc/xml-format.md

 * Come up with a consistent pattern for url_names, so that it's easy to know where to look for any piece of content.
 It will also help to come up with a standard way of splitting your content files.
 As a point of departure, we suggest splitting chapters, sequences, html, and problems into separate files.

-* A heads up: our content management system will allow you to develop content through a web browser, but will be backed by this same xml at first.
-Once that happens, every element will be in its own file to make access and updates faster.

-* Prefer the most "semantic" name for containers: e.g., use problemset rather than vertical for a problem set.
+* Prefer the most "semantic" name for containers: e.g., use problemset rather than sequential for a problem set.
 That way, if we decide to display problem sets differently, we don't have to change the xml.

 # Other file locations (info and about)